 However, the villagers are not welcoming to Kipps and are terrified of the house.
 In this village, the children have a nasty habit of dying in particularly gruesome ways: the film opens with triplets jumping to their deaths en masse.
 Only Mr. Dailey (Ciaran Hands), who appears not to hold to superstitions, welcomes and helps Kipps.
 The Daileys have their own grief: their own child died, and Mrs. Dailey (Janet McTeer) has moments of lunacy, thinking her son can communicate to her from beyond the grave.

-Kipps insists on going to Eel Marsh House (a house that is isolated when high tide rolls in and becomes an island, cut off from land), and there, he hears things that go bump in the night.
-He learns some shocking secrets: the Drablow's child Nathaniel drowned in the marshes...but his body was never recovered....and moreover, the child was not their son, but their nephew, Mrs. Drablow having taken the child from her sister Jennet (Liz White).
+Kipps insists on going to Eel Marsh House, a house that is isolated when high tide rolls in and becomes an island, and once there, he hears things that go bump in the night.
+He learns some shocking secrets: the Drablow's child Nathaniel drowned in the marshes but his body was never recovered; moreover, the child was not their son, but their nephew, Mrs. Drablow having taken the child from her sister Jennet (Liz White).
 In her grief and anger at having her child taken, she kills herself.
 However, she is still around, as the titular Woman in Black.

 However, I don't think the point of The Woman In Black is to have resolution.
 Rather, it's simply to be a good old-fashioned Gothic horror film, full of spooky sounds and sights.
-James Watkins' film is filled with all the elements of a pre-Saw horror film: the old house, the fog overwhelming everything (I don't think there was much color in The Woman In Black, instead a great deal of greys and blacks.
-In fact, I think only when Kipps goes to the Daileys home for dinner that there appears to be any color and light in the film), the long silences punctuated with a sudden noise that makes people jump.
+James Watkins' film is filled with all the elements of a pre-Saw horror film: the old house, the fog overwhelming everything, the long silences punctuated with a sudden noise that makes people jump.
 In that respect, The Woman In Black does the job of giving people jolts.